Ayoore/Cloudskills-Cloud-Native-DevOps-Bootcamp/week-2/readme.md

 The code found in this repository is to help you learn how to script like a Developer.

 ## WIP
-The code found in 'Week-2' is currently a "Work in Progress" (WIP) and the readme will be updated when ready
+The code found in `week-2` is currently a Work in Progress (WIP) and the readme will be updated when ready

 ## Powershell Code
-The Powershell code found in 'week-2' is for anyone that wants to create a Resource Group in Azure
+The Powershell code found in `week-2` is for anyone that wants to create a Resource Group in Azure

 ## How to use the Powershell code
-The 'New-ResourceGroup' function is found under the powershell directory and can be used as a reusable function.
+The `New-ResourceGroup` function is found under the powershell directory and can be used as a reusable function.
 A user has the ability to pass in parameters at runtime to ensure they can re-use the script at any point for any environment.

 ## Python Code
-The Python code found in 'week-2' is for anyone that wants to create an S3 bucket in AWS
+The Python code found in `week-2` is for anyone that wants to create an S3 bucket in AWS

 ## How to use the Python code
-The 's3bucket.py' script is designed to be re-used at any point for any environment.
+The `s3bucket.py` script is designed to be re-used at any point for any environment.
 There are no hard-coded values.

 ## Examples
 ```Pwsh